nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 * Edits the candidate at the specified `INDEX`.
 The index refers to the index number shown in the displayed candidate list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​ .
-* At least one of the optional fields must be provided.
+* At least one field must be provided and the rest are optional fields.
 * Existing values will be updated to the input values.
 * `as` prefix short for Application Status should only be either `Pending`, `Accepted` or `Rejected`.